-The South African Cultural Observatory (SACO) has announced its initial call for abstracts, papers, and presentations for its 5th International Conference, #SACOConf2025, set to take place on 5 – 6 November 2025, in Stellenbosch, Western Cape, South Africa.
+The South African Cultural Observatory (SACO) has announced its initial call for abstracts, papers, and presentations for its 5th International Conference, #SACOConf2025, set to take place 4 and 5 November 2025, at the Cape Town Stadium.
 This hybrid event offers both in-person and virtual participation opportunities.

 This year’s theme is “Creative Economy Futures – Perspectives, Policies, and Practices for Tomorrow”.
 As global creative economies undergo rapid transformation, the 5th SACO Conference invites scholars, policymakers, industry professionals, and creatives to critically explore the evolving landscape of Cultural and Creative Industries (CCIs).